YottaDB/YDBDoc/ProgGuide/commands.rst

    Lock A,^B,@C
    Lock (A,B,@C)

 The first LOCK command LOCKs A and unLOCKs A before LOCKing ^B, then unLOCKs ^B before locking the name specified by the variable C. The second LOCK command acquires all three resources at once.
-YottaDB/GT.M waits until all the named resources in the argument list become available before LOCKing all the resources.
-For example, if the resource specified by the variable C is not available for LOCKing, YottaDB/GT.M waits until that resource becomes available before LOCKing A and ^B.
+YottaDB waits until all the named resources in the argument list become available before LOCKing all the resources.
+For example, if the resource specified by the variable C is not available for LOCKing, YottaDB waits until that resource becomes available before LOCKing A and ^B.

 Example: